Taonui Branch

 The Taonui Branch was a minor branch line railway in New Zealand's national network.
-Located in the Manawatu District of the North Island, it opened in 1879 and operated until 1895.
+Located in the Manawatū District of the North Island, it opened in 1879 and operated until 1895.

 Construction

 In the late 1870s, sleepers were needed for the Foxton & Wanganui Railway (later the Wanganui Branch, the now-closed Foxton Branch, and parts of the North Island Main Trunk railway and Marton - New Plymouth Line).
 Accordingly, a 3.5 km line was constructed from Taonui, near Feilding, in a northeasterly direction towards Colyton through a stand of totara trees.
 It was laid with light 30lb rails and opened on 17 November 1879 It was overseen by three separate authorities: initially the Railways Commissioners; then the Public Works Department (PWD) from 20 April 1881; and finally the New Zealand Railways Department from the start of July 1882.